 - Use Japanese rice

-- Rinse lightly rather than scrubbing
+- Rinse gently rather than scrubbing

-- Use good quality water if possible
+- Use soft, fresh-tasting water if possible

 These small steps can make a noticeable difference in how the rice turns out.